thom4parisot/photography/source/_posts/2016/calais.md

     comment: |
       Numbers are to been seen on each shelter.

-      There is _no_ registry so the shelter occupation level is one of the only way to know how crowded the camp is.
+      There is _no_ registry so the shelter occupation level is one of the only ways to know how crowded the camp is.
   - location:
       venue: Grande Synthe
       city: Dunkirk